atomixx125/Mycelial-Neural-Network/README.md

 # Mycelial-Neural-Network
-I used Grok and Claude to make this project.
+I used Claude to make this project.
 It is based off the mycelial network in mushrooms.